bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/university.md

 *Evil-WinRM* PS C:\Windows\Temp> upload shell.bat
 ```

-Now the plan is simple: craft the .url file so it points at that batch file living on WS-3.
-As soon as some unsuspecting professor/admin clicks the shortcut, WS-3 will execute it, and boom — the callback will land right in LAB-2’s waiting arms.
+Now the plan is simple: craft the `.url` file so it points at that batch file living on `WS-3`.
+As soon as some unsuspecting professor/admin clicks the shortcut, `WS-3` will execute it, and boom — the callback will land right in `LAB-2`’s waiting arms.

 ```console
 root@LAB-2:# nc -nlvp 1337